fedemengo/FFC/README.md

 	* Handling error token

 * Parsing
-	* Nothing - except if we decide to think that we should READ assignements or other stuff too
+	* Nothing - except if we decide to think that we should READ assignments or other stuff too

 * Code generation
+	* Modify generate method to always carry the needed information (loop label, ..)
 	* Check how we deal with types in declaration / indexed access

 ## Progress